microsoft/vscode-js-profile-visualizer/packages/vscode-js-profile-flame/README.md

 ### Flame Chart View

-You can open a `.cpuprofile` file (such as one taken by clicking the "profile" button in the realtime performance view), then click the 🔥 button in the upper right to open a flame chart view.
+You can open a `.cpuprofile` or `.heapprofile` file (such as one taken by clicking the "profile" button in the realtime performance view), then click the 🔥 button in the upper right to open a flame chart view.

 By default, this view shows chronological "snapshots" of your program's stack taken roughly each millisecond.
 You can zoom and explore the flamechart, and ctrl or cmd+click on stacks to jump to the stack location.